Tables Have Turned: The Best CD Players of 2022

 - Weight11.4 Pounds

-Now for the real modern Walkman, the HOTT CD903TF Portable CD Player.
+Now for the real modern Walkman, the HOTT CD903TF.
 You’ll look old-school HOTT with this handheld CD player.
 But it’s a far cry from players of old with a Bluetooth transmitter to connect wirelessly to Bluetooth speakers or headphones.
 Or hook it up with an aux cord to your home speaker system.
 Better yet, find that old Fleetwood Mac album for the HOTT CD player, pair it with your shower speaker, soak down into the bathtub.
 And you know those FM transmitters you used in your car to play your iPod before there were aux and USB inputs in vehicles?
-The HOTT CD player has a built-in FM transmitter.
-Use the HOTT CD player while you road trip and play those embarrassing CDs you burned as a kid.
+The HOTT device has a built-in FM transmitter.
+Use it while you road trip and play those embarrassing CDs you burned as a kid.

 - Weight1.04 Pounds